mewmewdevart/libft/README.md

 #include "libft.h"
 ```

-If you try to compile your .c files with cc using "cc example.c" you will get an undefined symbol error for libft functions.
+If you try to compile your .c files with cc using "cc example.c", you will get an undefined symbol error for libft functions.
 You have to tell the file which library it's using:  ↓

 ```shell
 $ cc example.c libft.a -o prog_example
 ```

 That's it.
-Now run it using ./prog_example
+Now you can run it using ./prog_example .

 ## 📋 Credits